itead/Segnix/README.md

     $ sudo ./LED

-#### Note: How to read debug information
+#### Note: How to understand debug information from compiler
-You DO NOT include the itead.h explicitly in you source file with suffex .ino. iteacompile will take care of everything.
+You DO NOT include the itead.h explicitly in your source file with suffex .ino. iteacompile will take care of everything.
 That means you need to know the method you should use for locating your .ino sketch bugs.
 Actually,if you have a sketch named "Hello.ino" with a bug at level ERROR in line 25, you will get some ERROR informations telling the ERROR bug in "Hello.cpp" with line 26(25+1) when command "iteadcompile Hello Hello.ino" is executed.
 Why?